dylanraga/win11hdr-srgb-to-gamma2.2-icm/README.md

 | 55                   | 300 nits                   |
 | 80                   | 400 nits                   |
 | 100                  | 480 nits                   |

-## Instructions

-1. Download one of the color profiles above
-2. Open Windows' "Color Management" utility
-3. Press "Add" on the bottom left
-4. Press "Browse..." and select the color profile you downloaded
-5. Enable the "Add as HDR Profile" checkbox
-6. Press "OK"
-7. Select the color profile you added and press "Set as Default Profile"
-8. Done

 ## Notes